“Somethin' tells me it's all happening at the zoo

 Maggie just mentioned her internship, so we asked her to tell us about that and where she was working.
 She explained

 "I’m a financial analyst for a company called National Life Group, and we deal in selling life insurance and annuities.
-But my role is not involved in sales, I work in.department called Distribution Finance.
+But my role is not involved in sales, I work in a department called Distribution Finance.
 And in my sub team in that department we help support one channel of our distribution.
 So we support them with any needs that they have financially.
 So I do a lot of reporting requests, analyzing numbers that hey have questions with.
 It’s a lot of investigation work, which I really like, And development and innovation for new processes, which I find is pretty fun.
 I don’t think I would have said that about myself, but it’s weird where life takes you.
 So I was an intern in this department as well, going into my senior year of college, and didn’t want to work anywhere else within the company, and they made it work.
 So I’m coming up on my one year full time anniversary next month (June), it worked out really well, it’s a really awesome company, and I have a fantastic team.
 And they were so awesome and supportive and flexible with my going on this journey and everything.
 So I definitely owe a lot to them.
 They were psyched when I told them about it (signing with the Whale), like getting merch and everything, it’s really cool!
 They’re pretty awesome, and I really couldn’t picture myself anywhere else right now"

 "I’m excited to keep working remotely, and fortunately I’m getting a ton of practice right now.
 So when I get down to Connecticut it will be a super smooth transition.
 We have an office location in Montpelier, so it’s really nice, my commute to work is only about twelve minutes.
 We also have an office location in Addison, Texas but we have a ton of employees who work remotely across the country anyway.
 So we are all over, and a lot of the agencies we deal with are scattered all across the US, so we definitely try to have a presence in as many places as possible.
 Our company literally flipped to being remote overnight, 100% overnight.
 It was crazy, but we’ve really been able to do our day to day jobs remote.
 At first people were kind of hesitant with it, and obviously there’s a lack of face to face interaction, which is something I really struggled with at first.
 Because I’m a really social person, and positive, and all of a sudden I’m in four walls and can’t really interact with people that much.
 But thankfully we live in an era of great technology, so we are able to Skype and stuff, so that’s a little different, but we were able to adapt pretty quickly.
 So during the season the plan is to work remotely and hopefully make a visit once a month or whenever I can, if we have a break.
 Just to get back up here and see people, because it’s always nice to be in touch, especially being a newer employee in my department.
 So that’s basically the game plan, they’re all on board!"
 Cetacean Nation thought that was great that it sounded like we might have some new fans up in Vermont joining the Cetacean Nation Green Mountain Chapter!